rogeryeosgit/QTProject/README.md

 18/01/2020
 - After not using it for a while, google's legacy person api is deactivated, trying to ractify by updating dependencies
 - Need to implement logging properly, if not public can see errors
+- Check Google Person API usage
+- How does Vue wait for data to arrive from the server?
+Computed properties?

 23/03/2019
 - What are best practices to use Express together with Vue frontend